summaryrefslogtreecommitdiff

 # take the X-Forwarded-For address instead, compile opentracker with the

-# WANT_IP_FROM_PROXY option and set your proxy addresses here.
+# WANT_IP_FROM_PROXY option and set your proxy addresses or networkss here.

 #